 ÖBB is the state railway company of Austria, the abbreviation stands for 'Austrian Federal Railways'.
-The Group is subdivided into various subsidiaries, each of which is responsible for specific transport sectors such as long-distance and local transport, postal bus operation and freight traffic.
+The group consists of various subsidiaries, each of which is responsible for specific transport sectors such as long-distance, local transport, postal bus operation and freight traffic.

 Railjet (RJ) - the high-speed train of ÖBB.
-It operates at speeds of up to 230km/h on routes such as Vienna - Munich, Vienna - Innsbruck and Prague - Graz.
-The train not only connects Austrian cities with each other but also routes to the neighbouring countries of Germany, the Czech Republic, Hungary, Switzerland and Italy.
-Tickets for the Railjet are available for three classes: Economy Class (2nd class), First Class (1st class) and Business Class.
-Since the Railjet is a train service that was introduced only a few years ago, travelling in second class is also pleasant and offers comforts such as Wi-Fi and a plug socket.
-In first class, there is more legroom and a newspaper service; In addition, food and drinks from the onboard restaurant can also be served on site.
+It operates at speeds of up to 230 km/h on routes such as Vienna - Munich, Vienna - Innsbruck and Prague - Graz.
+The train not only connects Austrian cities with each other, it links to neighbouring countries like Germany, Czech Republic, Hungary, Switzerland and Italy.
+Tickets for the Railjet are available in three classes; Economy Class (2nd class), First Class and Business Class.
+Since the Railjet is a train service that was introduced only a few years ago, travelling in Economy Class is also pleasant and offers comforts such as Wi-Fi and a plug socket.
+In First Class, there's more legroom and a newspaper service; In addition, food and drinks from the onboard restaurant can also be served at-seat.
 The Business Class offers extra luxury such as leather seats, reading lights and seats, which are divided into compartments - so you can read or work undisturbed whilst travelling.
 First class tickets can be upgraded to a business class ticket for an additional 15 Euros.

 Intercity-Express (ICE) - On routes from Austria to Germany, the ÖBB uses Intercity Express trains - Deutsche Bahn trains that operate on many long-haul routes in Germany.
 Like the Railjet, the train reaches a top speed of 230km/h.
 Tickets are available for the first and second class cars of both classes are equipped with comfortable seats, electrical outlets and air conditioning.
 In addition, ICEs have a dining car and a compartment especially for parents with small children.